 General anaesthesia is a reversible state resembling deep sleep, in which consciousness is switched off and pain perception is suppressed.
 The vital functions of breathing and circulation are maintained.
-Anaesthesia is essential in nearly all surgical procedures to protect the animal from pain.
+Anaesthesia is essential in nearly all surgical procedures to protect the cat from pain.
 This condition is maintained throughout the procedure by giving anaesthetic and pain-relieving medications.
 Your pet cannot be awakened by strong stimuli either, for example, by a surgical incision through the skin.
 An anaesthetist monitors and controls your pet‘s body functions and sleep state throughout the operation.
 The most important vital functions are monitored continuously and recorded to ensure the greatest possible safety for your pet.
 In addition, the veterinary surgeon can intervene directly and so, for example, give your cat regulatory medications during the anaesthesia.

 Following an injection of a pain-relieving drug and sedative, anaesthesia is usually induced with a fast-acting anaesthetic drug and then continued in various ways: